napari/napari/docs/developers/CONTRIBUTING.md

 ## Adding icons

 If you want to add a new icon to the app, make the icon in whatever program you like and add it to `napari/resources/icons/`.
+Icons must be in `.svg` format.

 Icons are automatically built into a Qt resource file that is imported when napari is run.
 If you have changed the icons and would like to force a rebuild